 Yes.
 We are confident in our services.
 You are welcome to leave at anytime.
 You don’t even need to give us a 30 day notice.
 We will reconcile your account the next business day and pat you on the back.
-Most of our competitors require one year exclusive contracts.
-We fire more owners than owners fire us.
+Many of our competitors require one year exclusive contracts and penalties for terminating early.
+Here is our SAMPLE CONTRACT.

 Do I have to pay some kind of “reserve”?